Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: The homotopy type of the space of linear submanifolds

-Let $C_d(\bR^n)\subset \ll$ be the subspace of those non-empty unions of affine planes, all of whose origins are at distance at most $1$ from the origin of $\bR^n$.
+\begin{proposition} (cf. \cite[Lemma~6.1]{galatius-2006}) The space $\widetilde{{\mathcal L}}_d(B^n)$ is weakly contractible. \end{proposition} \begin{proof} Let $C_d(\bR^n)\subset \ll$ be the subspace of those non-empty unions of affine planes, all of whose origins (i.e.\ their closest points to the origin of $\bR^n$) are at distance at most $1$ from the origin of $\bR^n$.
 This is a closed subset.
 Let $U\subset \ll$ be the subspace of those (possibly empty) unions of planes that do not contain the origin.
 Then, there is a pushout square

 which is also a homotopy pushout square because the upper horizontal arrow is a cofibration.
 Now, a point in $C_d(\bR^n)$ is a collection of parallel planes, and remembering the underlying linear plane defines a map $C_d(\bR^n)\to \Gr_d(\bR^n)$ that is also a fibre bundle.
 Its fibre over a plane $P$ is the space $C_0(P^\perp)$, which is the Ran space of $P^\perp$ and is well-known to be weakly contractible \cite[Appendix]{Gaitsgory}.
 Therefore $C_d(\bR^n)\simeq \Gr_d(\bR^n)$.
 The same argument proves that $U\cap C_d(\bR^n)\simeq \Gr_d(\bR^n)$, and since the left vertical map is a map over $\Gr_d(\bR^n)$, it is a weak homotopy equivalence.
 On the other hand, $U$ is contractible as the homotopy $(W,t)\mapsto \frac{1}{1-t}W$ defines a contraction of $U$ to the empty submanifold.
-As a consequence, the homotopy pushout $\ll$ is weakly contractible as well. $\square$
+As a consequence, the homotopy pushout $\ll$ is weakly contractible as well. \end{proof}